Lansing’s lucky, very unlucky experience at war

 For a postwar-Boomer like me, knowing the war stories of three survivors of the Allied forces’ massive invasion of northwestern France wasn’t really unlikely: Between June 6 and August 21, 1944, the Allies landed more than 2 million fighters in northeastern France.

 All told, 16 million served in the U.S. military during WW2.
 For a rough comparison, that’s about one-third of the country’s 1940 male population, ages 20-40.
 (That’s a very rough comparison: Of course, the military also included many older, younger and female individuals, and didn’t include many males not drafted for various reasons.)

 Two are late fathers of my friends Susan Liebenow and Richard Smith — Navy skipper William F. “Bud” Liebenow and Army aviator Richard E. “Dick” Smith.
 The third is my friend Lansing Joralemon, the navigator on an Army Air Corps bomber.
 Later generations owe them a lot for their service.

 Lt.
 Cmdr.
 Liebenow, from Virginia, captained a fast, wooden PT boat along the French beaches on June 6, 1944 — preparing for the landings, fishing out doused sailors and later slipping Resistance fighters into Europe at night.
 He had earned the assignment as a torpedo-boat skipper in the South Pacific — who notably plucked the crew of the sunken PT-109 and skipper John F. Kennedy off an island behind Japanese lines.

 Lt.
 Smith, from Iowa, and Lt.
 Joralemon, from Chicago, took part in aviation’s vastly expanded role in the war.

-Before WW2, when Dick Smith began training in ROTC at Iowa State U, he was taught artillery technology of the previous world war — horses still pulled the big guns.
+Before WW2, when Dick Smith began training in ROTC at Iowa State U, he was taught artillery technology of the previous world war — horses still pulled the big guns on wheels.
 But when Smith flew into action in France, soon after D-Day, his role was to spot enemy targets from a low-flying, two-person Piper Cub and sending geo-coordinates by radio to gunners below.